 I first registered for this race in the fall of 2019 with the hopes of participating in the 2020 event.
 Unfortunately, a certain global pandemic had other plans.

-Italy's hardship with COVID-19 was well documented and I all but abandoned hope of travelling to Italy for this race.
+Italy's hardship with COVID-19 has been well documented and I all but abandoned hope of travelling to Italy for this race.

 If anything COVID has taught the world is that certainty is anything but certain.
-With a matter of weeks before IRONMAN Canada's rescheduled date, that event was further postponed for yet another year.
+With just five weeks before IRONMAN Canada's rescheduled date, that event was postponed for yet another year.

 Ciao Italia!
 Piacere di rivederti! 🇮🇹

 Travel from Canada to Italy required Carina and I to have proof of full vacination, negative COVID antigen tests 48 hours before our flight and a contact tracing form that was easy to complete.

 This was our first big trip since COVID-19 turned the world on its ear.
 Delayed flights because of a mechanical issue and staff shortages made for a very long day of travel.
 We started our day at 8:30am Saturday in Victoria and arrived at 9pm Sunday in Cervia.

 Ironically, we flew over Penticton enroute to Italy.